Most companies approach employee performance monitoring the wrong way. They either:

 Managers can use them as a central hub to assign work, monitor progress, and spot potential issues before they impact deadlines.

-Key benefits of task management tools include:
+The key benefits of task management tools include:

 - Managers can spot potential delays before they become real problems, so they can adjust plans and redistribute work as needed.